google-marketing-solutions/ariel/README.md

             *    You need access to create and delete Google Cloud Storage (GCS) buckets.
         *   **Enabled Text-To-Speech API:** Enable the Text-To-Speech API in your GCP project if you choose it for the Text-To-Speech part of the process.
 See [here](https://cloud.google.com/text-to-speech/docs/before-you-begin) for instructions.
         *   **Google Drive API:** Enable the Google Drive API if you use the demo notebook called 'dubbing_workflow.ipynb in Google Colab.
+        *   **Google Sheets API:** Enable the Google Sheets API if you use the demo notebook called 'dubbing_workflow.ipynb in Google Colab and want to pass script voice metadata from Google Sheets.
     *   **Hugging Face Token:** To access the PyAnnote speaker diarization model.
 See [here](https://huggingface.co/docs/hub/en/security-tokens) on how to get the token.
         *   **Hugging Face Model License:** You must accept the user conditions for the PyAnnote speaker diarization [here](https://huggingface.co/pyannote/speaker-diarization-3.1) and segmentation models [here](https://huggingface.co/pyannote/segmentation-3.0).
     *   **[OPTIONAL] ElevenLabs API:** To access the ElevenLabs API.
 See [here](https://help.elevenlabs.io/hc/en-us/articles/14599447207697-How-to-authorize-yourself-using-your-xi-api-key).